Military Divorce Lawyers in Washington

 Military divorces often call for fact-intensive analysis and require dedicated legal representation tailored to meet each client's unique needs.
 Our military divorce attorneys have represented many military personnel and their family members and are prepared with the skills and depth of experience necessary to tackle the challenges military couples face.

-Filing for Military Divorce in Washington
+How to File for Military Divorce in Washington

 The law affords certain protections for military couples and caters to their special needs and circumstances.
 Because service members are often stationed in other states or countries, for instance, the residency and filing requirements merit special consideration.
 State law determines whether the court has jurisdiction (power) over the spouses in a divorce to hear the case.
 Federal and state laws both affect whether the court may divide the service member's military retirement.

-When deciding where to file for divorce from a service member, considerations include the state where the military member is currently stationed, the state where the military member claims legal residency and the state where the non-military spouse resides.
+When deciding where to file for divorce from a service member, considerations include the state where the military member is currently stationed, the state where the military member claims legal residency, and the state where the non-military spouse resides.
 A military member's station in a particular state or claim of residency in a particular state does not automatically give the courts of that state power over the military member or his/her military retirement benefits.

 Delay of Divorce Proceedings for Active Duty Spouses